Sequential Attention-based Sampling for Histopathological Analysis: Experiments

 \subsection{Classification Performance, Inference Time and Compressibility}

 .
 SASHA consistently outperforms the sota competing deep RL model -- RLogist -- by a large margin, for both the 10\% and 20\% observation budgets (\cref{tab:classification_performance}, SASHA-0.1 and SASHA-0.2, vs RLogist-0.1 and RLogist-0.2, respectively).
-Improved classification performance was reflected in all 3 metrics quantified: Accuracy, AUC and F1-score.
+Improved classification performance was reflected in all 3 metrics quantified: Accuracy, AUC, and F1-score.
+Zoom-MIL performed comparably with SASHA-0.2 for the TCGA benchmark, but underperformed heavily for CAMELYON-16.
 Moreover, our HAFED model performed on par with the best sota models (e.g. ACMIL, DTFD) that analyze the full, high-resolution WSI (\cref{tab:classification_performance}, underlined).
 Interestingly, even with sampling 5x fewer patches, SASHA-0.2 nears ceiling performance achievable with HAFED, when all 100\% of patches are sampled at high resolution (\cref{tab:classification_performance}, compare SASHA-0.2 with HAFED).

 {\bf Inference time}.
 The average inference time per WSI for the CAMELYON16 dataset, including both pre-processing and feature extraction time, was $\sim$117 seconds, using HAFED (\cref{fig:figure_3}c).
 Other sota attention-based methods like ACMIL and DTFD also exhibited similar average inference times per WSI.
 The most expensive operation was feature extraction for each of the high resolution patches.
 By contrast, our model samples only a few patches at high-resolution, thereby leading to a substantial decrease in overall inference time, $\sim$14 seconds and $\sim$26 seconds per WSI for SASHA-0.1 and SASHA-0.2 -- an 8$\times$ and 4$\times$ speedup, respectively -- compared to the second fastest model (\cref{fig:figure_3}c).